cern-eos/eos/doc/releases/citrine-release.rst

 Improvements
 ------------

-* Extend ns cache drop command to drop invidual entries
+* Extend ns cache drop command to drop individual entries
 * Move the following commands to the protobuf implementation: access, quota, config, node and space.
+* [EOS-3602] - Drop automatic conversion attempt from default output to JSON for protobuf commands with JSON flag on.
+Each proto command will be responsible of providing valid JSON output.
+* [EOS-3606] - Add birth time to a file's metadata when it is created/born

 ``v4.5.2 Citrine``